mattjcurry/Presentations/Concourse/concourse.md

       - Developers expect access to the latest and greatest technolgy for use with their products.
   - Solution
       - An integrated platform with connected services that make the right thing the easy thing.
-      - Minimize the operational burdon of operating the overall platform.
+      - Minimize the operational burdon of running an app on the platform.

 ---